-This information is required by law and is provided by the Executive Director, Security and Risk Management or designee.
+This information is required by law and is provided by the Vice President, Safety & Security.

 West Coast University (WCU) is committed to providing a reasonable level of security for its students, associates and visitors.
 The following report provides information regarding campus security policies and procedures for all students and associates of West Coast University.